Benedict Cumberbatch: Endorsements

 Cumberbatch has been a brand ambassador for Dunlop and Jaguar luxury cars since 2014, and became a global ambassador for Jaeger-LeCoultre in 2018.
 In 2024, he fronted a recycled nylon campaign for Prada alongside Emma Watson.

-Awards and honours
+Acting credits and accolades

 Cumberbatch was appointed a CBE in the 2015 Birthday Honours for services to the performing arts and to charity.
 He received the honour from the Queen at an investiture ceremony at Buckingham Palace on 10 November 2015.

 In February 2016, Cumberbatch was appointed visiting fellow at Lady Margaret Hall, Oxford University.

 In 2025, Cumberbatch was honoured at the 58th Sitges Film Festival with the Time Machine Award (The Màquina del Temps).

-In the media
+Public image and reputation

 Cumberbatch achieved international recognition with the first series of Sherlock in 2010.
 He has since been called "The Thinking Woman's Crumpet" and has been a mainstay in numerous "Sexiest Man Alive" lists including those of Empire and People.